 Continuing making progress

-- Off to a good start: in January, the adidas Group is ranks among the top 10 companies in the Global 100 Most Sustainable Corporations in the World, the most extensive data-driven corporate sustainability assessment in existence.
+- Off to a good start: in January, adidas ranks among the top 10 companies in the Global 100 Most Sustainable Corporations in the World, the most extensive data-driven corporate sustainability assessment in existence.
 To be more precise, the company ranks 8th.

-- In spring, the adidas Group presents its “4 P” sustainability strategy.
-The strategy is rooted in the Group’s values – performance, passion, integrity and diversity and built on the achievements and learnings from previous years, while taking into account the societal landscape and future global trends.
+- In spring, adidas presents its “4 P” sustainability strategy.
+The strategy is rooted in the company’s values – performance, passion, integrity and diversity and built on the achievements and learnings from previous years, while taking into account the societal landscape and future global trends.

-- Taking chemical innovation to the next level: in June, the adidas Group announces a strategic partnership with bluesign technologies to further drive sustainable solutions in the Group’s global supply chain.
-Furthermore, the Group commits to being 99% PFC free by no later than December 31, 2017.
+- Taking chemical innovation to the next level: in June, adidas announces a strategic partnership with bluesign technologies to further drive sustainable solutions in the company’s global supply chain.
+Furthermore, adidas commits to being 99% PFC free by no later than December 31, 2017.

 - Saving ever more water thanks to DryDye: by the end of 2014 the company has produced 4 million yards of DryDye fabric, saving 100 million liters of water.